Skip to main content

 Housing

-Interns stay on-site in dorms at SAFI in Mtalimanja Village, approximately one hour from Lilongwe, the capital of Malawi.
+Interns stay on site in dorms at SAFI in Mtalimanja Village, approximately 2 hours from Lilongwe.

 Plane NAVY-BIG-01.svg